 So, an email list has value.

 It’s not enough for you to build a mailing list.
-You have to make sure your list is healthy, too.
+You have to make sure your list is healthy and organized, too.
 That means your email addresses should be updated and should be authentic.
 You want good email deliverability to reach your intended audience.
+You also need to organize the list with customer database software so that you can reach your customers easily.

-Why it’s Dangerous to Buy an Email Database?
+Why is it Dangerous to Buy an Email Database?

 Building an email database can be a long, arduous process, especially if your business sells a niche product.
 The difficulty in growing an email list has, perhaps, given rise to the selling of ready-made mailing lists.